What Is Encryption

 Some messaging apps like WhatsApp, Telegram, and Viber offer end-to-end encryption (E2EE).

-This means all these apps encrypt messages all the way from the sender to the receiver, making it impossible for third parties to see their content.
+What it means is that all of these apps encrypt messages all the way from the sender to the receiver, making it impossible for third parties to see their content.

-It’s also important to mention that not all messaging apps offer E2EE and some of those that offer don’t have it enabled by default, so you might need to configure the latter properly.
+It’s also important to mention that not all messaging apps provide E2EE, and some apps that provide don’t have it enabled by default, so you might need to turn it on by yourself.

 Along with using E2EE apps, you may want to use encrypted email services.